Filters

 For a video demonstrating how to work with advanced filters, see the ValueEdge video gallery.

 Note: Advanced filters are independent of Quick filters.
-Both filter mechanisms are applied to the grid with an AND logic.
+Both filter mechanisms are applied to the grid with AND logic.

-To perform advanced filtering:
+To apply advanced filters:

 3. Optionally, click + Add filter to add another line to the current parent filter.
-Select a field from the dropdown and provide and operator and value.

 4. For multiple filters, select whether the filters should be applied using And or Or logic.

-7. To remove a filter, click the X in its row.
+6. To remove a filter, click the X in its row.

 Cross-filters

+With a cross-filter, you can filter results by a field’s attributes.
 The cross-filter arrow button is shown alongside fields that support cross-filtering.

 Filter groups